nevi-me/rust-dataframe/README.md

 As a point of reference, we use [Apache Spark Python functions](http://spark.apache.org/docs/2.4.0/api/python/pyspark.sql.html#module-pyspark.sql.functions) for function parity, and aim to be compatible with Apache Spark functions.

+## Non-Goals

+Although we use Apache Spark as a reference, we do not intend on:

+- Creating deferred computation kernels (we'll leverage Arrow Rust)
+- Creating distributed computation kernels

+One can think of this library partly as a playground for features that could form part of Arrow.

 ## Status

 - DataFrame Operations